Can You Put Vinegar in a Steam Mop?

 In contrast, here is some of the advice being given online from other blogs:

-Anyone who has ever used bicarb soda knows full well it causes a chemical reaction when combined with vinegar.
+Anyone who has used baking soda and vinegar together should know it causes a chemical reaction.

 Unless you want a mini volcano in your steam mop’s water tank and a clogged steamer from the soda, please follow our advice and don’t use vinegar or bicarbonate (baking) soda in your steam mop.

-Shark also advise in two separate areas of their user manual not to use vinegar in their steam mops:
+Shark also advises in two separate areas of their user manual not to use vinegar in their steam mops:

 Can I put something other than water in the water tank of the Steam Mop?